 I did two tiers with the bottom tier as a fruit cake, as I showed you in the recipe in Diamonds are Forever Part 1.
 The second tier was a Victoria Sandwich so everyone had a choice.
 I followed Grandma Abson’s recipe for a traditional Victoria Sandwich with Raspberry Jam and butter cream filling.

-I covered the fruit cake with homemade marzipan/almond paste and then covered both cakes in Dr Oetker Ready to Roll icing This way of icing cakes is a real life saver as I’ve never done intricate icing unlike Grandma and her niece Ivy who both excelled in producing amazing sugar craft flowers.
+I covered the fruit cake with homemade marzipan/almond paste and then covered both cakes in 'ready to roll' icing.
+This way of icing cakes is a real life saver as I’ve never done intricate icing unlike Grandma and her niece Ivy, who both excelled in producing amazing sugar craft flowers.
 I used a cake polisher to give a smooth and shiny finish to the icing.

 Kay at Flowers by Kay made a lovely Lily of the Valley decoration for the top of the cake.
 The shimmery green ribbon and the sparkling ‘60’ gave a final flourish to the masterpiece!
 I can tell you that we all had a great time celebrating their 60 years together.